vzahorui/vzahorui.github.io/_posts/2019-10-25-linear-regression.md

 $\varepsilon$ is the vector of errors (Gaussian noise).
 This variable captures all other factors which influence the dependent variable y other than the regressors.

 The parameters $\beta$ of such equation are usually estimated with [least squares]({{ site.baseurl }}{% link _posts/2019-10-27-linear-least-squares.md %}), however other methods such as maximum likelihood or robust estimation techniques can be employed.

+## Other assumptions

+Apart from the linear nature of relationship between predictors and the output the linear regression estimation relies on a number of other assumptions:

+* Absence of perfect multicollinearity among predictors - that is that none of the predictors can be expressed as a copy or a linear combination of other predictors.
+* Independence of errors - absence of correlation among errors in different output values.
+* Normal distribution of the error term with the mean value of 0.
+* Homoscedasticity - constant variance of error regardless of the values of independent variables.

+If not all of the assumptions satisfied then the model might not have some of the required variables which explain the bahaviour of errors, or instead might have redundant variables causing multicolinearity.

 ## Validation of assumptions